-The Britax company feels that families should live life to its fullest potential and strives to create products that allow parents and children to enjoy every moment.
+The Britax company feels that families should live life to their fullest potential and strives to create products that allow parents and children to enjoy every moment.
 Britax has been manufacturing products for over 70 years, and they design their products with fun and safety in mind.
 In 1996, the company launched for the first time in the United States after years of success in Europe with the best-selling car seats.
-Britax recently purchased the BOB company and together they continue to create a variety of strollers and car seats.
+Britax recently purchased the BOB company, and together, they continue to create a variety of strollers, and car seats.

-The Advocate earned a 4 of 10 for crash test results.
+The Advocate struggled to keep up with the competition for crash test results.
 While it does meet and exceed the Federal minimum requirements and is therefore considered safe, it does not appear to offer an additional margin of protection despite the added safety features it boasts in its advertising.

 The data obtained from sled crash testing includes sensor information recorded from the head and chest of a crash test dummy.
-Our testing takes place at the same facility used by National Highway Traffic Safety Administration (NHTSA) with the same specifications they use in their testing for a clear one for one comparison.
-Some of the products have test results that indicate a potentially increased margin of protection with fewer G forces recorded than the average product.
+Our testing takes place at the same facility used by the National Highway Traffic Safety Administration (NHTSA) with the same specifications they use in their testing for a clear for one comparison.
+Some of the products have test results indicating a potentially increased protection margin with fewer G forces recorded than the average product.
 The Advocate was not one of these options.
 In fact, its test results are lower than most and closer to the Federal limit than the majority of seats we tested.

 The charts provided here show the test results for the Advocate (in black) and those of the car seats with the best results for the head (HIC) and chest sensors (g) (in green).
 The charts provide a visual comparison of the results.
-The HIC score for the Advocate is 388 while the best result belongs to the Essentials by Britax Allegiance with a 186, where a lower result is better.
-The chest sensor result was 51 where the maximum allowed is 60, and the best was 33.4 for the Clek Foonf.
+The HIC score for the Advocate is 388, while the best result belongs to the Britax Allegiance with a 186, where a lower result is better.
+The chest sensor result was 51, where the maximum allowed is 60, and the best was 33.4 for the Clek Foonf.

-The Advocate has a removable anti-rebound bar (ARB), impact absorbing base, and three layers of protection that Britax claims increases the safety of the seat.
-We were unable to locate any test data to support the claims, but we do like when a product offers additional features for safety.
+The Advocate has a removable anti-rebound bar (ARB), impact-absorbing base, and three layers of protection that Britax claims will increase the seat's safety.
+We could not locate any test data to support the claims, but we do like it when a product offers additional features for safety.

 Ease of Install - LATCH

-The Advocate earned an impressive score of 9 of 10 for installation using the LATCH system.
-This score is lower than that found on the other ClickTight options we tested but better than the Essentials by Britax products.
+The Advocate earned an impressive result installation using the LATCH system.
+Its installation score is lower than the other ClickTight options we tested.

-This seat has the clip style LATCH anchors that aren't as nice or easy to use as the push button options.
-Attaching the clips is simple, but removing them require pushing in, twisting, and pulling back; if you forget to twist, it will reconnect.
+This seat has clip-style LATCH anchors that aren't as nice or easy to use as the push-button options.
+Attaching the clips is simple, but removing them requires pushing in, twisting, and pulling back; it will reconnect if you forget to twist.

 Using the LATCH method is easy because the seat does most of the hard work for you by helping to get the straps tight without pulling on the straps.
 The seat portion of the cushion places pressure on the strap and tightens the car seat to the vehicle.
-The LATCH anchors are more difficult to loosen when you want to remove the seat, but that is fairly standard across all products.
+The LATCH anchors are more challenging to loosen when removing the seat, but that is relatively standard across all products.

 The Advocate has both a recline angle adjustment feature and a level to help parents achieve the proper angle for correct installation.
 Angle adjustment uses a handle under the front edge of the seat (above left) and can be harder to access in the rear-facing position.
 It has seven recline angles.
-The level is a ball style inside a transparent casing that indicates the angle is correct when the ball rests in the labeled range, which is different for the rear and forward facing configurations (above right).
+The level is a ball style inside a transparent casing that indicates the correct angle when the ball rests in the labeled range, which is different for the rear and forward-facing configurations (above right).

 Ease of Install - Belt

-The Advocate scored nicely with 9 of 10 for installation using the vehicle belt.
-The ease of installation is likely a result of the similar tightening process for the belt and LATCH straps found on ClickTight options.
+The Advocate is easy to install using the vehicle belt.
+The ease of installation is likely due to the similar tightening process for the belt and LATCH straps found on ClickTight options.